(revised 5 May 2018)

 Hotel.
 Its web site is

 The Raphael El Mouallem complex has been purchased from Hakham Roukbi (the architect that started the renovation project) by the Asfari family and new efforts made to document its history.
-The inauguration of the Hotel is still a year away.
+Inauguration of the Hotel is still a year away.

-Professor Elizabeth Macaulay Lewis of the City University of New York (CUNY) has taken many photos of the decorations and frescoes on the walls of the "Pink Library" and courtyard (also shown above behind the water tanks in an earlier photo).
+Hakham Roukbi and Elizabeth Macaulay Lewis of City University of New York (CUNY) have taken many photos of the decorations and frescoes of courtyard (also shown above behind the water tanks in an earlier photo).

 The French translation of the text is: